samir2saad/masalek/lama_prompt.md

 **`Masalek Doctors`** - Use for:
 - Information about specific doctors.
 - Doctor specializations and qualifications.
-- Recommending a doctor for a specific condition.

 **`Masalek General Information`** - Use for:
 - Clinic address, phone number, and working hours.